Choosing the Right Course

-In order to study in the Sixth Form you must have at least 5 GCSEs at C or above (or level 4), including English, in addition some subjects will have specific requirements- see course guide.
+In order to study in the Sixth Form you must have at least 5 GCSEs at C or above (or level 4), including English, in addition, some subjects will have specific requirements- see the course guide.
 Any students starting these courses without a level 4 in mathematics will have to retake this in Year 1.

 We expect you to take three subjects and each course takes two years to reach the full qualification.

-These courses are traditional courses which deal with more theoretical ideas.
+These courses are traditional courses that deal with more theoretical ideas.
 You will need to process information and usually need to present ideas in written form, often as short or extended essays.
 These courses will be externally assessed in Year 2.
 If you want to go into a traditional career such as medicine or law, you will need academic subjects.